Home security basics: How to think like a burglar

 Part of pulling off the perfect burglary is timing.
 If a criminal can, they’ll watch you for a few days before attempting to break in.
 During the time they’ll watch your daily routine, try and spot where your valuables are and calculate the perfect time to take action.
 So continually change your morning routine including the time you leave.

-While low tech, having good relationships with your neighbours is always a good crime prevention strategy.
+While low tech, having good relationships with your neighbours is always a good crime prevention strategy and easily one of the best home security basics.
 Starting a neighbour watch scheme is also a great way to reduce crime.

 It’s also worth having a robust home insurance policy, which is tailored to your property and situation.

-Our best tip comes from a convict.
-It’s a really simple tip.
-Leave some dog toys in the garden.
+One of the bet home security basics comes from a convict and it’s a really simple tip.
+Leave some dog toys in your garden.

 Dogs are a great burglar deterrent.
 While you might not want to own one, some easily spotted dog toys give the impression that you have a canine lurking somewhere.